-Supervised learning approaches to classifying morphological viariation: picking amongst taxonomic hypotheses for the Pacific Pond Turtle (Emys marmorata)
+Supervised learning approaches to classifying morphological variation: assessing taxonomic hypotheses for the Pacific Pond Turtle (Emys marmorata)

 Bryan Stuart

-We investigate the morphometric identification of cryptic species using machine learning approaches by examining their implications for a recently proposed cryptic turtle species (Emys pallida).
+We investigate morphometric identification of cryptic species using machine learning approaches by examining their implications for a recently proposed cryptic turtle species (Emys pallida).
 We collected landmark-based morphometric data from 354 adult E. marmorata/“pallida” museum specimens.
-We assigned a classification to each specimen for six different binning schemes based on geographic occurrence data recorded in museum collection archives.
-We used multiple supervised machine learning methods to compare different classification hypotheses and asked whether it is possible to determine which amongst a set of classification hypotheses is best.
-In addition, we applied the above approach to two additional datasets: two well-supported subspecies of Trachemys scripta and a set of seven unambiguously distinct species closely related to E. marmorata.
+We assigned a classification to each specimen for six different binning schemes using geographic occurrence data recorded in museum collection archives.
+We used multiple supervised machine learning methods to compare different classification hypotheses and asked whether it is possible to determine which among this set of classification hypotheses is best.
+In addition, we applied the above approach to two other datasets: two well-supported subspecies of Trachemys scripta and a set of seven unambiguously distinct species closely related to E. marmorata.
 The results of this study indicate that there is no clear grouping of E. marmorata/“pallida” based on plastron shape.
-In contrast, the analysis of the other datasets demonstrate a near perfect classification, which demonstrates that application of the methods to plastron shape data can recover correct results in similar situations.
+In contrast, analysis of the other datasets resulted in near perfect classifications, which demonstrates that application of the methods to plastron shape data can recover correct results in similar situations.
 Explanations for the lack of grouping in E. marmorata include that possibility that genetic differentiation is not associated with plastron shape variation in this species complex and/or that local selective pressures (e.g., from hydrological regime) overwhelm morphological differentiation.
-A reconsideration of the methods used to delimit E. “pallida,” the lack of barriers to gene flow, the strong evidence for widespread admixture between lineages, and the fact that plastron shape can be used to differentiate other emydid species and subspecies suggest that its lack of diagnosability most likely reflects the non-distinctiveness of this proposed taxon.
+A reconsideration of the methods used to delimit E. “pallida,” the lack of barriers to gene flow, the strong evidence for widespread admixture between lineages, and the fact that plastron shape can be used to differentiate other emydid species and subspecies suggest that the non-diagnosability of E. “pallida”stems from it not being a distinct species.

 Introduction